eppye-bots/wiki_for_rtd/change-migrate/bots300.rst

     **Better handling of 'database is locked'/crash recovery**

     #.
-First of all: use the jobqueue-server for more complicated scheduling (prevents running multiple engine!)
+First of all: use the jobqueue-server for more complicated scheduling (prevents running multiple engine)
     #.
 Different way of detecting another instance of engine is running via locking of port.
     #.
 If bots-engine finds no other engine is running, but the database is locked this indicates the previous run was ended unexpectedly (eg computer crash).
     #.
 In this case bots will do an automatic 'crash recovery'.
 A warning is still given in logs or via email.
 Only ONE email is send.